Updated on December 27th, 2022, by Nikolaos Sismanis

 Source: Investor Presentation

 John Wiley & Sons’ dividend payout ratio was never especially high.
 Most of the time, it remained below 50%.
-John Wiley & Sons has raised its dividend continually throughout the last decade, making it a blue chip stock.
+John Wiley & Sons raised its dividend continually throughout the last decade, making it a blue chip stock.

 We believe that the dividend is relatively safe, especially as John Wiley’s dividend was not in danger during the Great Recession.